mohidkhan87/mohidkhan87/README.md

-### <div align="center">I'm Mohid, a full-time full-stack freelance developer 👨‍💻 working remotely as Senior Software Engineer.</div>
+### <div align="center">I'm Mohid, a full-time full-stack freelance developer 👨‍💻</div> <br />

 I would love to work in a challenging environment where I can reveal and prove my potential and abilities.
 Offering remarkable skills in web design and development.
-Strong desire to learn with a profound ability to work efficiently.
-I’m a confident person who knows how to work in a drastic condition. <br>I really enjoy to automate things 😃 <br>
+I’m a confident person who knows how to work in a drastic condition. <br> <br>

-- 🔭 Level 2 Seller on <a href="https://www.fiverr.com/mohidkhan87" target="_blank">FIVERR</a> 🔥
+- 🔭 Remotely working on <a href="https://www.fiverr.com/mohidkhan87" target="_blank">Fiverr</a> and <a href="https://www.upwork.com/freelancers/mohidkhan3" target="_blank">Upwork</a> 🔥

-- 🌱 I’m currently learning nodejs
+- 🌱 I really enjoy to automate things 😃

 - ❓ Ask me about anything related to frontend development